Dynamics and Shocks from H$\alpha$ Emission of Nearby Galaxy Mergers: Discussion

 In both proposed modes of shock production, pericentric separation affects the shock fraction in the same way.
-The smaller the pericentric separation is, the stronger the induced tidal forces are, and the more shocks via the first mode are expected.
+The smaller the pericentric separation is, the stronger the induced tidal forces are, and the more shocks via the tidal mode are expected.
 Similarly, a small enough pericentric separation results in direct collision of gas in the ISM of the two discs, producing shock.
-Both of these are consistent with the trend seen in the right panel of Figure \ref{fig:obssys:modeltrend}.
-We should keep in mind that this description only applies to the time between the first and the second passages.
+Both of these are consistent with the trend seen in Figure \ref{fig:obssys:modeltrend}.
+We realize that the low statistics of our sample of modeled systems urges us to be caution about this conclusion.
+On the other hand, we should keep in mind that these scenarios only apply to the time between the first and the second passages.
 During coalescence, shock production is more complicated and may not be characterized by these simplified modes.
 In fact, strong shocks may be found in the remnant of a recent coalesced merger, even if it had a large separation at the first passage.